 Malik Al-Sayf is Arabic for "King of Swords".

-"Connor" means "Wolf Kin" or "Lover of Wolves" which reflects on his more predatory Assassin style.
+"Connor" means "Wolf Kin" or "Lover of Wolves" which reflects on his more predatory Assassin style, while his Native American name RatonhnhakÚ:ton is commonly described in English as meaning "life that is scratched", which is pretty apt.

 The E3 trailer for the first game shows Alta´r assassinating a Templar who is about to hang someone, shooting his bodyguard with a crossbow on the way.
 Nothing of the sort happens in the game, and crossbows are not available until Brotherhood.